primus852/dockerlamp_1604/README.md

 # dockerlamp
-Docker LAMP Stack for php7, mysql and apache2 (+Composer and NodeJs)
+Docker LAMP Stack for php7.0, mysql 5.6 and apache2 (+Composer and NodeJs) with Ubuntu 16.04